A-Elbana/SortingAlgos/README.md

 ### Explanation:

 1. Divide the list or array recursively into two halves until it can't be divided anymore.
 2. Recursively sort each half using merge sort.
-(Using an auxillary array and by comparing elements from each half)
 ![][SortSub]

 3. If the array contains only one element, it is already sorted.
 (Base Case)
+4. When comparing two halves `a` and `b` of one or more elements:
+- *Without loss of generality*, assume `a` has more elements than `b`. `a` and `b` should both be internally sorted, so we treat them as `queues` and compare the head of each queue.
+The larger element is pushed to an auxiliary array `c` and popped from its queue.
+- Repeat the previous process till either `a` or `b` becomes empty.
+- Push the remaining elements of the non-empty half to the end of `c`
+- `c` is now the merged array of `a` and `b`, and will be one of the halves of the next recursive call in the call stack.
-4. Merge the sorted halves back together into a single sorted array.
+5. Merge the sorted halves back together into a single sorted array.
 ![][Merge]

 5. Repeat steps 1-4 until the entire array is sorted.